Frequently Asked Questions

 What happens if I’m selected as a finalist?

 Finalists will receive mentorship and support in preparing for the pitch event in November.
-Your story may also be featured as part of the campaign to celebrate your journey.
+Their story may also be featured as part of the campaign to celebrate their journey.

 Will my idea remain confidential?